 Networking is extremely important in this line of work, and who you know goes a long way when it comes to getting one of these jobs.
 Now, it isn’t only about knowing the right people.
 Just hang out around the docks and/or other boaters long enough and jobs just seem to be floating around.
 There are also websites that you can join which connect potential crew to boats, and there are even agencies that can find yacht jobs for you.

-Become an outdoor photographer.
+Become an outdoor photographer for outdoor work.

 We have met so many amazing photographers in the years that we’ve been traveling full-time.